Club History

 E.G. Sergeant wrote of him: “Michell’s courtesy as a chess opponent was proverbial, and on the rare occasions when he lost he always took as much interest in playing the game over afterwards as when he had won, and never made excuses for losing.
 Of all my opponents, surely he was the most imperturbable.
 Onlookers might chatter, whisper, fall off chairs, make a noise of any kind, and it seemed not to disturb him; even when short of time, he just sat with his hands between his knees, thinking, thinking.”
 Michell’s wife Edith (maiden name Edith Mary Ann Tapsell) was British women’s champion in 1931 (jointly), 1932 and 1935, and played alongside him for Kingston & Thames Valley.
 Julius du Mont, the former editor of British Chess Magazine, wrote a biography of Michell published by Pitman in 1947.

 Blake and Michell were equally matched.
 The website chessgames.com shows seven games between them played between 1908 and 1926.
 Five were during the British championships, one was at Hastings and one was the City of London Chess club championship.
 Michell was the winner 4-2, with one draw.
 The estimated ratings of the players were 2436 for Blake and 2439 for Michell, which would place them both as strong international masters.
+The book R. P. Michell, A Master of British Chess contains a compilation of 67 of his games (review).

-Mir Sultan Khan (1903 – 1966) was a member of Kingston & Thames Valley as well as the Imperial Chess Club.
+Mir Sultan Khan (1903-66) was a member of Kingston and Thames Valley as well as the Imperial Chess Club.
 He played several county matches for Middlesex and later for Surrey.
 He came to London in 1928 with a delegation from Punjab in what is now Pakistan.
 His chess career in England only lasted five years but caused a sensation.
 He was British chess champion on three occasions (1929, 1932 and 1933).
 He won with 8/11 points in 1929, a point above Michell, who came second.
 He finally returned home in 1933.
-The Kingston & Thames Valley club secretary R.N.
+The Kingston and Thames Valley club secretary R.N.
 Coles wrote of him: “He was always charming and congenial company, though he never became acclimatised to or happy about our climate.”
 Unfortunately, we do not have extant records of his time at the club.

 Sultan Khan was regarded as one of the 10 best players in the world, with an estimated rating of 2530, strong enough to be considered a grandmaster.
 However, he was not awarded the grandmaster title by Fide when it was first conferred in 1950.
 The present officers of Kingston Chess Club believed this to be unjust, and supported the retrospective award of the grandmaster title to Sultan Khan.
 That award was finally made on 2 February 2024.